From the Desk of Susan Salcido

 We congratulate Joanna on this recognition, thank her for her 21 years of service to students, and look forward to learning more about her and her work as we move through the year.
 As the recipient from our county, Ms. Hendrix is eligible for the California Teacher of the Year award, and we’ll be rooting for her every step of the way.

 Santa Barbara County Board of Education adopts resolution

 At the Santa Barbara County Board of Education meeting, the board voted unanimously to adopt a resolution designating May 2-6, 2022, as Teacher Appreciation Week, the 11th of May as National School Nurse Day, and the third full week of May as Classified School Employee Week in Santa Barbara County.

 As we celebrate teachers this week, I know all teachers would say that they couldn’t do their job without the entire team that supports them.
 Thanks to all who support our children in schools every day.
 So much is asked of you, and you show incredible adaptability, resiliency, and tenacity.
 You are both the frontline, and the heart, of our educational community, and we are so thankful for your service to our students, their families, and our community.

 Non-Profit Programs of the Santa Barbara County Education Office

-The Children’s Creative Project (CCP) supports arts education in Santa Barbara County’s schools.
-In 2019-2020, this included 400 performances for 50,000 children at 90 school sites along with performing arts workshops at school sites, and large events with touring national and international artists.
-CCP also hosts the annual I Madonnari Italian Street Painting Festival which was held online in 2020.
+The Children’s Creative Project supports TK-12 arts education in Santa Barbara County schools.
+In 2019-2020 this included 400 performances and arts workshops for 50,000 children at 90 school sites.
+Throughout the pandemic, CCP has provided critical arts programming through virtual offerings and is eager to return to in-person experiences this school year.
+In addition to performances and workshops, CCP hosts large events with touring national and international artists.
+CCP also hosts the annual I Madonnari Festival to raise additional funds for in-school arts education.